khangbinhdl/linh-tinh/README.md

-# Custom adblock filter for Adguard and Ublock origin
+# Filter for Adguard or uBlock Origin